-- intentionally and knowingly promote carrying on illegal activity (e.g., avoiding paying taxes); or
+- Intentionally and knowingly promote carrying on illegal activity (e.g. avoiding paying taxes);

-- they conceal the nature, ownership, location, source of the illegal funds; or
+- Conceal the nature, ownership, location, source of the illegal funds; or

-- they commit a variety of different acts, including conducting, or attempting to conduct, a financial transaction involving money they know was earned from unlawful activity.
+- Commit a variety of different acts, including conducting or attempting to conduct a financial transaction involving money they know was earned from unlawful activity.

 A violation of § 1957 will result in the following penalties:

-If you have been charged with money laundering, it is critical that you enlist the legal guidance of an experienced defense attorney.
-Frank Schwartz, P.A. is deeply familiar with the federal court system and can effectively strategize your money laundering defense from beginning to end.
+If you have been charged with money laundering, it is critical that you enlist the legal guidance of an experienced Miami money laundering defense lawyer.
+At Frank Schwartz, P.A., we are deeply familiar with the federal court system and can effectively strategize your defense from beginning to end.